Message to Visitors – Updated arrangements 23 December 2020

 “Our aim is to ensure that the right patient is seen in the right service in a timely fashion, whilst also maintaining infection control safety for patients, relatives and staff within the Emergency Department.
 If you do need to attend the Emergency Department, it is likely that your relatives will be asked to wait outside of the department (excluding exceptional circumstances) in order to reduce the potential infection risk caused by crowding.”

 Another factor for the hospital is that local people are only just regaining confidence to attend clinics and appointments as services slowly return to some level of normality and there have been no new Covid cases in recent weeks.
 If people who may have Covid-19 symptoms start coming to the hospital for testing there is a risk of cross infection leading to parts of the hospital having to close down again.

 Chief Nurse Catherine Pelley said: “We are working very closely with our public health colleagues in the community to ensure the public are aware of the situation relating to testing and treatment.
 We appeal to local schools in particular not to encourage parents to bring their children to the hospital for testing.
 People attending our A&E creates a potential risk of cross infection which may have a detrimental impact on our current efforts to treat many of the people who have been waiting for operations and procedures which were cancelled due to the Covid emergency.”

 September 17 2020

-From Monday 15 June, the Government requires all patients and visitors in NHS hospitals to wear a face covering.
+The Government requires all patients and visitors in NHS hospitals to wear a face covering.
 If you are coming to Homerton Hospital, please bring a face mask or face covering to wear while you are here.

 Important advice and help for those who are ‘shielding’ at home